Claire Coutinho: Personal life

 Coutinho married Adam Hawksbee, the head of external affairs at retailer Marks & Spencer, in July 2025 at the Chapel of St Mary Undercroft in the Palace of Westminster.
 They had met while Hawksbee worked as deputy director of the centre-right think tank Onward in 2023.
 They have one son born in January 2025 at St Thomas' Hospital in London.
 Coutinho discussed in an interview with The Times in November 2025 that she was admitted to intensive care postpartum due to acute fatty liver of pregnancy.
+In August 2026, in an interview, she commented that she was seven months pregnant with the couple's second son and had been the first person to represent a political party at Prime Minister's Questions while pregnant in June 2026.

 Honours

 On 15 September 2023, Coutinho was sworn into the Privy Council, entitling her to the honorific The Right Honourable for life.